catseye/Robin/doc/Fundamental_Semantics.markdown

     |    (small:literal (7 8)))
     = (7 8)

-Representations of some types (like built-in macros) look funny because they don't follow the rules for depicting pairs with a dot and lists without -- effectively, the parens are "fake" on these things.
+Representations of some types (like built-in macros) look funny because they don't follow the rules for depicting lists -- effectively, the parens are "fake" on these things.

     | (robin (0 1) ((core (0 1) *))
-    |   (pair #f (pair boolean? ())))
+    |   (prepend #f (prepend boolean? ())))
     = (#f (builtin boolean?))

 Conventional Data Types